Erin Jackson of US 1st Black woman to win speedskating gold

 Jackson skated in the next-to-last of 15 pairs with Takagi’s time of 37.12 — set about a half-hour earlier in the fourth pairing — in her sights.

-If she was still thinking about that slip at the U.S. trials, it sure didn’t show.
+She didn’t think at all about that slip at the U.S. trials.

+“It’s not something to really focus on,” Jackson said.
+“That was a fluke.”

 As soon as her skates crossed the line, Jackson’s head turned toward the scoreboard.